lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/09_Variable_importance_plots.md

   - <a href="#bar-plot-for-models-trained-with-access-om2-01-full-set"
     id="toc-bar-plot-for-models-trained-with-access-om2-01-full-set">Bar
     plot for models trained with ACCESS-OM2-01 full set</a>
+  - <a
+    href="#optional-create-a-single-plot-with-sdms-trained-with-full-access-om2-01-environmental-data"
+    id="toc-optional-create-a-single-plot-with-sdms-trained-with-full-access-om2-01-environmental-data">Optional:
+    Create a single plot with SDMs trained with full ACCESS-OM2-01 environmental data</a>
   - <a href="#bar-plot-for-models-trained-with-access-om2-01-reduced-set"
     id="toc-bar-plot-for-models-trained-with-access-om2-01-reduced-set">Bar
     plot for models trained with ACCESS-OM2-01 reduced set</a>
+  - <a
+    href="#optional-create-a-single-plot-with-sdms-trained-with-reduced-access-om2-01-environmental-data"
+    id="toc-optional-create-a-single-plot-with-sdms-trained-with-reduced-access-om2-01-environmental-data">Optional:
+    Create a single plot with SDMs trained with reduced ACCESS-OM2-01 environmental data</a>
   - <a href="#bar-plot-for-models-trained-with-observations"
     id="toc-bar-plot-for-models-trained-with-observations">Bar plot for
     models trained with observations</a>
+  - <a
+    href="#optional-create-a-single-plot-with-sdms-trained-with-remotely-sensed-environmental-data"
+    id="toc-optional-create-a-single-plot-with-sdms-trained-with-remotely-sensed-environmental-data">Optional:
+    Create a single plot with SDMs trained with remotely-sensed environmental data</a>
   - <a href="#multipanel-option---all-results"
     id="toc-multipanel-option---all-results">Multipanel option - all
     results</a>